 Directions: Take I-80 west to Donner Pass Road follow the winding road up to Donner Pass Ski Ranch.
 Park in gravel/dirt parking lot across the street from Donner Pass Ski Area.

 There’s something strange happening in them hills outside of Bishop.
 Specifically, one known simply by locals as “Gravity Hill.”
 Skeptics claim it’s an optical illusion.
 Some believe it’s due to the magnetic elements in the ground or something even more paranormal.
 No matter your beliefs, at a precise point in the road where it appears to be going uphill, stop the car and put it in neutral.
 At first your vehicle will slowly creep forward, then it will gain speed going uphill!
 As gravity gets a grip on this crazy situation, the car will slow and finally come to a stop.
-For other hidden gems, check out Bishop’s 10 weird & wonderful things to see in the Eastern Sierra.
+For other hidden gems in California, check out Bishop’s 10 weird & wonderful things to see in the Eastern Sierra.